doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 ### 4. Configure Local Environment

-Extract deployment outputs and create `.env.local` files:
+Extract deployment outputs and create `.env.local` files (uses your existing Azure CLI session):

 ```bash
 ./scripts/setup-env.sh
 ```

+This script will:
+- Read deployment outputs from `deployment-outputs.json`
+- Retrieve secrets from Key Vault using your Azure CLI credentials
-This creates environment files for all three services with connection strings and API keys from Azure.
+- Create `.env.local` files for all three services

 ### 5. Install Dependencies